John-Kostick/vzome-sharing/_posts/2022-11-03-5-Direction-frame-dissected-14-40-13.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/11/03/14-40-13-5-Direction-frame-dissected/>)

 {% endcomment %}
+This shows a five-directional space frame with section planes.
+There is a polar axis that is normal to all the section planes.
+The whole frame is dissected into 2 types of rhomb, one more prolate the other more oblate.
+One of each are shown as pulled out from the array, with  planes intersecting them as triangles of 2 types.
+These are so-called Robinson triangles, that compose one type of [Penrose Tiling](https://en.wikipedia.org/wiki/Penrose_tiling)  There is a one to one correspondence between rhombs in the dissection and triangles in the tiling.
+Thus this array, composed of 2 types of cell, can be seen as aperiodic tiling of space.

 A 3D design created in vZome.
 Use your mouse or touch to interact.